pawatsethaput/OpenBank/REST-API-V1.1.md

 There are currently two exceptions to this rule:

-1) The "holder" field in the JSon contains a value which is either an alias or the real name - indicated by the "is_alias" field.
+1) The "holder" field in the JSON contains a value which is either an alias or the real name - indicated by the "is_alias" field.

 2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+), a minus sign (-) or "unauthorized".

 **action:** When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" http code 401.

 **Metadata:**
 The comments and tags added to a transaction in a view will appears ONLY on this view. e.g. comments posted to the public view only appear on the public view.

 The other account metadata fields like image_URL, more_info etc are unique through all the views.
 Example, if a user edit the "more_info" field in the "team" view, then the view "authorities" will show the new value (if it is allowed to do it).

 ### Note on JSON formatting in this document:
 * Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON
 * Ensure the JSON block is separated from other text by a line and it is indented by 4 spaces